 Perhaps taking my earrings out was symbolic of why my personal training business never took off.
 I’m not boasting, but I was an exceptional personal trainer, movement and nutrition coach.
 I was a consummate professional.
 But if you can’t be all the parts of who you are, if you have to closet and suppress any part of your gifts, talents, and identity – especially when a core part of your identity is being a gay man – you can’t be completely you.
 You can’t fully express all the best parts of you that come together to create the whole.

 One of the beautiful things about being a gay man is being able to look at the world in a different way, being able to see through things in ways that other people don’t see.
 Things like, Why do gay men connect so well with women?
 Why are gay men so much better at listening and empathy than straight men?

-And yes, much of this depends on how old you are, when you came out, and where you live.
-I came out at 18 in 1984 thinking, “OH, I can finally explore who I am.
+Much of this depends on how old you are, when you came out, and where you live.
+I came out when I was 18 years old in 1984 thinking, “OH, I can finally explore who I am.
 I can explore my sexual identity by having sex with men.”
-But BAM!
-AIDS happened.
+But then AIDS happened.
 What the fuck!?

-Living OUT is for gay men who have got to a point in life asking, “What the fuck?
+As a GBTQ man, are you at a point in your life asking, “What the fuck?
 Why have I gone back into a kind of closet after coming out the first time?
 Why am I not living out the best of who I am?”

-This is not be to arrogant, or in your face, instead it’s about knowing that happiness means being ALL of you without apology to anyone else.
+Deep, truthful, profound happiness requires being and expressing all of who you without apology to anyone else (which is not the same as being arrogant or disrespectful).
 If someone can’t accept you for who you are, that’s their issue, not yours.